groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-DjVu Image (.djvu) is a graphics file format intended for scanned documents and books especially those which contain the combination of text, drawings, images and photographs.
+Represents a DjVu Image (.djvu), which is a graphics file format intended for scanned documents and books, especially those containing a combination of text, drawings, images, and photographs.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/djvu